monalizadsg/100days-of-code-log/README.md

 **Thoughts:** I noticed that whenever I got stuck with a problem, taking a break is a huge help.
 Sometimes, when I take shower or do something different, some ideas come and sometimes it lead me to the solution.

 ---

+### Day 28-29: August 25-26, Tuesday-Wednesday

+**Today's Objectives**:

+- Add custom to date filters
+- Trim columns when the account role is user
+- Commit and push the tasks done to merge with develop branch

+**New thing(s) learned:** I finally manage to commit and push the tasks done.
+Then, I created a pull request in the bitbucket.
+I gotta admit, I enjoy it :)

+**Thoughts:** There are things that I am afraid to do things at first.
+But with practice and courage to do it is something that will make me learn and grow.
+I just need to put myself out there and just do it anyway even if I commit a mistake at first.
+It's the only way I can learn.

+---

+### Day 30-31: August 27-28, Thursday-Friday

+**Today's Objectives**:

+- Customized and fixed custom date range filter

+**New thing(s) learned:** Working on custom date filter.
+Currently learning the styled components inorder to learn how to customize the calendar.

+**Thoughts:** Still working on customizing the calendar, having a hard time to override the style because it used styled components.
+Hope to finish it tomorrow.

+---